fabiospampinato/critically/README.md

 # Critically

-Tiny, performant, isomorphic library for extracting the critical CSS.
+Tiny performant library for extracting the critical CSS.

 Compared to [`critical`](https://github.com/addyosmani/critical) this library: